zowe/docs-site/docs/user-guide/k8s-config.md

 * Must append and customize these 2 values:
   * `ZWED_agent_host=${ZOWE_ZOS_HOST}`
   * `ZWED_agent_https_port=${ZOWE_ZSS_SERVER_PORT}`

+If you are using `zowe.yaml`, the above configuration items are still valid, but should use the matching `zowe.yaml` configuration entries.
+Check [Updating the zowe.yaml configuration file](https://docs.zowe.org/stable/user-guide/configure-instance-directory/#updating-the-zoweyaml-configuration-file) for more details.

 2. A ConfigMap, with values based upon a Zowe keystore's `zowe-certificates.env` and similar to the example `samples/certificates-cm.yaml`.